Logboy2000/HKGuessr/.github/ISSUE_TEMPLATE/location-request.md

 ---
 name: Location Request
-about: Describe this issue template's purpose here.
+about: Request a new map location
 title: Location Request
 labels: location request
 assignees: ''

 ---

-##What are its coordinates on the map:
+*What are its coordinates on the map:*

-##What would you rate its difficulty/obscurity out of 10:
+*What would you rate its difficulty/obscurity out of 10:*

-##Upload an image of the location in game below
+*Upload an image of the location in game below*